 My wife and I were lifelong members in the LDS Church.
 We were sealed in the Seattle Temple for all time and eternity as husband and wife.
-It wasn’t long and we were on our way to raising a family of 5 children of our own.
+It wasn’t long and we were on our way to raising a family of five children of our own.
 Our family’s eternal salvation depended on our ability to perform and meet all obligations required and expected by the Church.
-So we all pressed on, putting on that Sunday face that hides the real feelings we possess from wear and tear, over extending ourselves in callings to serve, and over-committing additional time that will eventually lead to mindless insanity.
+So we all pressed on, putting on that Sunday face that hides the real feelings we possess from wear and tear, overextending ourselves in callings to serve, and overcommitting additional time that will eventually lead to mindless insanity.
 Is this truly God’s plan for happiness?

 The LDS dream is to dot the earth with Temples.
 This would mean multi-dotting the earth with Stake Centers and Ward buildings/meeting houses.
 This also means mega-dotting the earth with automatons of Mormon religion that all walk, talk, and think the same way … without thinking at all.
 Yes, we would then be invaded by members of the Church of Jesus Christ of Latter-day Saints who mindlessly toot their horns about the Joseph Smith story.
 Goodness, what a story.
-Think about it… Why have no artifacts EVER been discovered that coincide with the Book of Mormon story?
-It’s simple… It never happened!
+Think about it.
+Why have no artifacts EVER been discovered that coincide with the Book of Mormon story?
+It’s simple – it never happened!
 No mega wars, no jumbo civilizations, no elephants here, no nothing.
 This is a truth that cannot be hidden, but LDS people won’t stop and think about that, will they?
-The Mormon folk are taught repetitiously and continue to sing over and over that if they’ll only believe and follow the prophet, no thinking needs be done, as it has been done for them.
-You see, since it is taught and believed that Christ is the head of the Church, no one will ever openly question or challenge the present day prophet, Church history, or his authority he wields to lead, guide and direct the affairs of the Church.
+The Mormon folk are taught repetitiously, and continue to sing over and over that if they’ll only believe and follow the prophet, no thinking needs be done, since it has been done for them.
+You see, since it is taught and believed that Christ is the head of the Church, no one will ever openly question or challenge the present-day prophet, Church history, or his authority he wields to lead, guide and direct the affairs of the Church.
 The prophet gets his authority and direction from Christ, right?
 Now sit down.

-In point, if you ever get down and dirty with a serious historical question, or even an eternal one.
-Supposing you actually did your homework and posed a question on a point of the LDS gospel as taught, asking for scriptural reference and explanation, without using ANY of the standard LDS works, you will find that many points are not clearly defined in biblical answers relating to Mormon doctrine.
+In point, if you ever get down and dirty with a serious historical question, or even an eternal one: supposing you actually did your homework and posed a question on a point of the LDS gospel as taught, asking for scriptural reference and explanation, without using ANY of the standard LDS works, you will find that many points are not clearly defined in biblical answers relating to Mormon doctrine.
 Why?
 The answer is simple.
 It was never meant to be interpreted that way.
 However, since the LDS Church boasts of having all the answers to anything that can be imagined, you’ll find an answer in a publication, or a talk by a General Authority on such matters.
-The answers are given through present-day prophecy … mingled with scripture.
+The answers are given through present-day prophecy … mingled with Scripture.
 The very thing you are WARNED about in the temple ceremony!
-We were told, an LDS member should not waste his time on historical facts not graced by the Church, or be overly concerned with mystical questions as the Lord will reveal all in time.
+We were told that an LDS member should not waste his time on historical facts not graced by the Church, or be overly concerned with mystical questions, as the Lord will reveal all in time.
 Maybe the prophet should just ask God once and for all what all the answers truly are.
 Then again, perhaps there was never a question to begin with, until Mormon philosophy scrambled up Christ’s gospel so badly … it needed an explanation.
 Try to explain that.
 Please know that the gospel of Christ was meant to serve man, and man to serve one another.
 Unscramble your minds if you can, and realize that God was never the author of confusion.
 His message is simple.
-It is by man that it has been overblown, and become so complex.
+It is by man that it has been overblown and become so complex.
 You do not need a myriad of LDS doctrine books to understand what God wants from you.
 Christ spoke plain, and so did His Apostles.

 My brothers and sisters in the gospel of Christ, please step out of the lemming run.
 Stop a minute and look around.
 Creative slogans like, “Families can live together forever” can be sung over and over until your face turns blue.
 It doesn’t mean you must endure such frustration, abuse of time, and near insanity to have it.
 The LDS Church doesn’t hold all the aces in this game.
 It is a Jedi mind trick of sorts.
 You are only made to believe you need your ticket to the temple to get eternal salvation.
 Remember, it was Christ who truly has shown us all the way to joy, peace, love, and happiness.
 Christ teaches us all how to be happy as a family, as a community, and as a nation.
 It has been by men’s own self indulgent designs that have distorted and continue to confuse the Lord’s simple message for their own gain and religious domination.
 You see it all the time.
 Turn on the TV sometime and see how some folks do it.
 There is power in position.
 It is no wonder the LDS wish to position themselves globally as a contender for the faith.
 Christ wants souls, while men want Authority and Control, Power and Dominion.
 So please, stop.
 Think.